reconjohn/disadvantaged_communities/README.md

     - Binary indicator for disadvantaged community classification
     - Disadvantaged Community (DAC) scores
 - **Datasets**:
-    - `DAC.csv`: Contains all columns from the three datasets.
+    - `results/DAC.csv`: Contains all columns from the three datasets.
-    - `DAC_s.csv`: A shorter version, including socio-demographic indicators and EJ and Supplemental indices (Environmental Justice Screening Tool), disadvantaged community classification (CEJST), and DAC scores (Energy Justice Mapping Tool).
+    - `results/DAC_s.csv`: A shorter version, including socio-demographic indicators and EJ and Supplemental indices (Environmental Justice Screening Tool), disadvantaged community classification (CEJST), and DAC scores (Energy Justice Mapping Tool).
+- **Code**:
+    - `syntax/code.R`: This script illustrates the methodology for merging the three datasets, culminating in the creation of the two CSV files located in the results directory.

 ### Purpose: